Below is a list of resources I have found invaluable. I hope they can help you as much as they help me.

 A valuable resource for all New Zealand Authors, from beginners to experienced.
 A place to find opportunities and news and events from around the country and internationally.

 Romance writer or not, this organization is one of New Zealand's best resources for writers.
 Regardless of what stage you're at in your writing journey, this organization will welcome you as long as you respect the romance genre.

 Lesley Marshall is not only a tutor for NorthTec but she is also an editor who can do editing from developmental to proofreading.
 I use her for editing my books and highly recommend her.

 Joanna Penn covers writing to business and everything in between.
 She interviews authors and industry professionals to provide an excellent place for writing information and links.

 Detective Adam Richardson is a police detective in California and he's set up a weekly PodCast to help writers get the technical side of crime writing right.
 He also runs a Facebook page and sends out monthly newsletters packed full of useful links and information.
-I came across him in an interview by Joanna Penn and one podcast was enough to hook me in.
-I write Romantic Suspense, so crime plays a huge role in my writing and my own research only got me so far.
 While his advice is based on California and USA legal systems, much of his general information can be applied to any crime writing.
-If you have police procedure questions check out his site.
-You won't regret it.